godotengine/godot-docs/tutorials/3d/spatial_material.rst

 Normal mapping allows to set a texture that represents finer shape detail.
 This does not modify geometry, just the incident angle for light.
-In Godot, only R and G are used for normalmaps, in order to attain better compatibility.
+In Godot, only the red and green channels of normal maps are used to attain better compatibility.

 .. image:: img/spatial_material16.png